 Discus Fish Food & Diet

-- Frozen food such as mysis shrimp or krill
+- Frozen brine shrimp and mysis shrimp

 Discus Fish Diet Foods To Avoid